+Supreme Court, Case No.: SC21-1022

-2nd Judicial Circuit, Case No.: 2017-CA-1623 Issue: Taxability of Whole Leaf Cigar Wraps.
+Issue: Taxability of Whole Leaf Cigar Wraps.

-A distributor of whole leaf cigar wrappers, a product commonly referred to as "blunt wraps," is challenging the assessment of excise tax and surcharge on its product.
+A distributor of whole leaf cigar wrappers is challenging the assessment of excise tax and surcharge on its product.
 The Division asserts that whole leaf cigar wraps qualify as tobacco products under s.
 210.25(11), F.S.
-Plaintiff filed the action on August 3, 2017.
-The court held a hearing on cross motions for summary judgment on August 13, 2018.
-The court has not yet issued an order.
+The distributor argues that it has not created sufficient nexus with Florida for Florida to enforce the collection of tax on its products.
+In 2020, the trial court issued an order affirming the tax and surcharge.
+The 1st DCA affirmed the trial court's order.
+The distributor is currently appealing the decision to the Florida Supreme Court.
+Jurisdictional briefing is ongoing.